 Year 6 is a very exciting year.
-The staff team consists of: Mrs Doyle, Mr Gough, Mr Shepherd, Mr Carlile, Mrs Johnston, Mrs Ford and Miss Haughey.
+The staff team consists of: Mrs Doyle, Mr Morgan, Mr Heath, Mr Gough, Miss Armstrong, Mrs Johnston, Mrs Gilbert, Miss Forster and Miss Lavelle.
 It is always a delight in Year 6 to watch the children develop and grow both personally and academically.

 During Year 6 pupils begin to prepare for life after leaving us.
 Moving from primary to secondary school means that they will be expected to be much more independent.
 As their teachers, it is our intention to make sure that they develop the skills required to achieve in secondary school, through increasing their independence, leadership opportunities and academic success.
 Learning expectations are very high as we prepare the children for the next stage of their “learning journey.”